Nsfr750/MSR605/Docs/OMRON.md

 ```
 IDN CMD Command Parameter
 Length 1 2 Variable Length (0-2054 bytes)
-Data “C” See 3.3 For details , see 4
+Data â€œCâ€ See 3.3 For details , see 4
 ```
 ```
 IDN: Indicates code of the command.
-The code is “C” (43H).
+The code is â€œCâ€ (43H).
 CMD: Indicates the command.
 (See 3.3)
 Command Parameter: This is defined as the details of CMD processing.
 However, there is also CMD
 without Command Parameter.